tehomic/blog/docs/_posts/2024-05-03-gathering-waters.markdown

 <bref>Gen 1:9-10 KJV</bref>
 .<bref>9</bref> And God said, Let the waters under the heaven be gathered together unto one place, and let the dry *land* appear: and it was so <bref>10</bref> And God called the dry *land* Earth; and the gathering together of the waters called he Seas: and God saw that *it was* good

 It seems there must be a connection between "waters gathered together unto one place" and "stretching out the heavens".
 Notice that the term "Seas" is plural.
 So the picture is a multitude of seas spread out and separated by non-water voids but still connected to each other.
 Like the Pacific and Atlantic oceans that are connected at Cape Horn, the southern tip of Africa.
+Notice that the Hebrew root verb meaning of firmament, says 'to spread out, stretch'.

 The earth also is "spread out" in the heavens.
 Another journal called "The Workdays of Creation" suggests that the Earth, our earth, may not really be the main attraction of Genesis.
 The term Earth is possibly not referring directly to our planet, but rather a general term, referring to collected star dust, the material dirt of planet composition throughout the universe.
 In the same way, the "gathering of waters" is not referring directly to the oceans and seas of our earth.